-Avram A. Glazer requested that the agenda for a meeting of the Zapata Board to be held on September 20, 1995 include consideration of the formation of a special committee to consider the legal and financial considerations applicable to one or more merger or acquisition transactions involving Houlihan's and Specialty.
-At the September 20, 1995 meeting, the Zapata Board created the Zapata Special Committee and charged it with determining what further steps, if any, should be taken by Zapata to pursue any such transactions.
+Avram A. Glazer requested that the agenda for a meeting of the Zapata Board of Directors to be held on September 20, 1995 include consideration of the formation of a special committee to consider the legal and financial considerations applicable to one or more merger or acquisition transactions involving Houlihan's and Specialty.
+At the September 20, 1995 meeting, the Zapata Board of Directors created the Zapata Special Committee and charged it with determining what further steps, if any, should be taken by Zapata to pursue any such transactions.
 On the same date, the Zapata Special Committee engaged CS First Boston as its financial adviser with respect to the evaluation of one or more potential merger and acquisition transactions involving Zapata, including transactions involving Houlihan's, Specialty and/or Envirodyne, and also engaged independent legal counsel and special Delaware counsel.
 Legal counsel for the Zapata Special Committee and representatives of CS First Boston were present for substantially all the deliberations of the Zapata Special Committee with respect to the Merger.
 On October 5, 1995, the Zapata Special Committee met with representatives of CS First Boston to discuss the engagement and to review potential acquisition candidates on a preliminary basis.
+In late October 1995 Zapata submitted to Specialty a form of confidentiality agreement to cover the exchange of information in connection with a possible business combination transaction between Zapata and Specialty.
+Specialty declined to execute such a confidentiality agreement.
 Thereafter, the Zapata Special Committee asked CS First Boston to proceed with a more detailed financial analysis of Houlihan's.